alifakbxr/alifakbxr/README.md

 ## 🚀 About Me

-**From Medan to production code** 🇮🇩 - I'm a **full-stack developer** who believes great software should be as beautiful as it is functional.
+**From Deli Serdang to production code** 🇮🇩 - I'm a **full-stack developer** who believes great software should be as beautiful as it is functional.

 **3+ years** of turning coffee ☕ into scalable applications at **Katsudoto.id**.
 I specialize in **Laravel** backends that don't break, **React** frontends users love, and **Go** services that scale effortlessly.